-Video has become an incredibly common part of everyday life.
+Video is a common part of everyday life.
 People take videos on smartphones, upload them via YouTube, and share them on Facebook.
 You’d think, then, that free video editors would be common.

 As you might expect, this professional-grade editor comes with a professional-grade learning curve.
-This is a non-linear editor, which means it is not based on a simple A-to-B video timeline.
+Lightworks is a nonlinear editor, which means it is not based on a simple A-to-B video timeline.
 That makes advanced edits easier, but thoroughly confuses newbies.

 The free version, unfortunately, comes with a few caveats, the most problematic being a lack of 1080p output.
 Free users can only output at 720p, which could be a major turn-off.
 If that doesn’t bother you, though, Lightworks is a solid choice.